In college, I spent a lot of time seeking meaning and purpose – in my life. In the world.

 I followed bands.

 Seeking and searching.
 Searching and seeking.
+Again, some things healthy and some self-destructive.

 I don’t have time to get into my entire testimony here – and you probably don’t have the time to read it.